api3dao/old-api3-docs/docs/airnode/next/grp-providers/tutorial/README.md

 ## Install Prerequisites

-Install [Terraform](https://www.terraform.io/) and [Docker](https://docs.docker.com/get-docker/) if your system does not already have them installed.
+Install [Docker](https://docs.docker.com/get-docker/) if it is not present on your system.

 ## Project Folder